Get E-Book

 process.stdin.unref();

-Developer tools often use that pattern: start with stdin unref'd, then ref it when the user enters an interactive debugging prompt.
-Non-interactive runs can then exit normally.
+Developer tools often use that pattern.
+Start with stdin unref'd, then ref it only when the user enters an interactive mode.

 process.stdout

-process.stdout is the Writable stream for program output. console.log() writes to it, and so does process.stdout.write().
+process.stdout is the stream for program output. console.log() writes to it, and so does process.stdout.write().

-Once the chunk reaches the stream, stdout follows the normal Writable contract. write() returns true when the internal buffer remains below the highWaterMark.
-It returns false when the buffer has crossed that threshold, and more writes should wait for drain.
+Once a chunk reaches stdout, the normal Writable stream contract applies. write() returns true when the stream buffer is still under its limit.
+It returns false when the buffer has too much queued data, and the producer should wait for drain.

 const bigChunk = Buffer.alloc(1024 * 1024);